nikolis/screen-recorder/README.md

 - Resolution: matches the selected monitor's native resolution
 - Compatible with Instagram, YouTube, and most video platforms

-## Instagram API Access

-When applying for access to the Instagram Graph API, Meta requires a screen-recorded video demonstrating your app's intended use of the API.
-Steps:

-1. Prepare your app flow in the browser
-2. Run the recorder: `python3 screen_recorder.py -o instagram_demo.mp4`
-3. Walk through your app demonstrating each permission you're requesting
-4. Press Ctrl+C to stop
-5. Upload `instagram_demo.mp4` in the Meta app review submission form

 ## How It Works

 - Uses [`mss`](https://python-mss.readthedocs.io/) for fast cross-platform screen capture